ameya-vichare/BrewCrewApp/README.md

 ## 📱 Overview

-The Coffee App allows users to authenticate, browse a coffee menu, customize orders with modifiers, track order history, and manage their profile.
+The BrewCrew App allows users to authenticate, browse a coffee menu, customize orders with modifiers, track order history, and manage their profile.
 Built with **iOS 17+** using Swift Concurrency, SwiftUI, and modular architecture.

 ## 🏗️ Architecture